-GeneralSustainable Enterprise, Center for The Center for Sustainable Enterprise can bring the many disciplines resident at the Illinois Institute of Technology together in a collaborative relationship with business corporations, other academic institutions, government agencies and members of the NGO community to identify, develop, communicate, and help implement practical and equitable business strategies that advance the ecological sustainability of the Greater Chicago Area, while fostering our current and future economic viability.
-George P. Nassos, Director, can be reached at 312.906.6543 or george.nassos@iit.edu.
+The Center can bring the many disciplines resident at the Illinois Institute of Technology together in a collaborative relationship with business corporations, other academic institutions, government agencies and members of the NGO community to identify, develop, communicate, and help implement practical and equitable business strategies that advance the ecological sustainability of the Greater Chicago Area, while fostering our current and future economic viability.
+M. Krishna Erramilli, Director, can be reached at 312.906.6543 or krish@stuart.iit.edu.
 Web: www.stuart.iit.edu/cse/home.html.